tdnhat/zenflow/docs/ZenFlow - Software Requirements Specification.md

 ## 1. Introduction

-**ZenFlow** is a modern web platform for managing organizational workflows and tasks.
-It will enable users to create, assign, and track tasks ("flows") in a flexible, secure way.
+**ZenFlow** is a modern web platform for managing organizational workflows and tasks with an advanced visual workflow editor.
+It will enable users to create, assign, and track tasks ("flows") in a flexible, secure way through an intuitive, drag-and-drop visual interface similar to n8n.
 The system will be built as a **full-stack application**: a **Next.js** (React) frontend and a **.NET 8** backend.
 This SRS outlines the system's scope, architecture, and requirements, emphasizing modular, scalable design.
+The frontend will leverage modern React libraries including **React Flow** for the visual workflow editor, **Chakra UI** for components, **Zustand** for state management, **TanStack React Query** for data fetching, **Axios** for API calls, **React Hook Form** for form handling, and **React Hot Toast** for notifications.
 The frontend and backend will live in a **monorepo**, with shared libraries for common code (e.g. types, models).
 The design adopts a **modular monolith** backend architecture (a "Modulith") -- i.e., a single deployed application divided into independent modules -- which "**takes the best of both worlds**" of monoliths and microservices.
 Each module will use **Vertical Slice Architecture** (feature folders) with Domain-Driven Design and CQRS via MediatR to isolate functionality by use case.
 Authentication and authorization will use **OAuth2/OpenID Connect** via Keycloak, providing single sign-on, user management and fine-grained roles.
 Message-based, asynchronous communication will use RabbitMQ with MassTransit, implementing the **Transactional Outbox Pattern** to ensure reliability.
 PostgreSQL (with EF Core code-first) will store data, and Redis will act as a distributed cache to improve performance.

 ## 2. System Overview